UNINETTSigma2/documentation/files_storage/nird_lmd.md

  Pilot users who got access earlier are requested to follow the same workflow as earlier until your project gets the regular access. ie,  put your new/altered files under the `/nird/projects/NSXXXK/_PILOT` to avoid data corruption.

+ Mount points for NIRD on the HPC systems and DNS entries will be updated as soon as all projects are migrated.
 ```

 NIRD will provide storage resources with yearly capacity upgrades,